stephband/scribe/README.md

 #### `meter="4/4"`

 Sets the default meter.
 May be overridden by any `"meter"` events in data.
+If this attribute is omitted no time signature is displayed (unless the data contains a `"meter"` event at beat `0`) and the meter defaults to 4/4.

 #### `transpose="0"`

 Sets scribe to render notation transposed by `transpose` semitones.
-Transposition is applied to key signature, notes and chords.
+Transposition is applied to key signature, notes and chords before render, and not to the underlying data.

 ---